FasterSpeeding/Yuyo/docs/usage/components.md

 finished selecting options via and interaction and there's several different resources they can be selecting:

-* Text menus: let the bot pre-define up to 25 options
+* Text menus: lets the bot pre-define up to 25 text options
-* User menus: let the user pick up to 25 users (in the current guild)?
+* User menus: lets the user pick up to 25 users (in the current guild)?
-* Role menus: let the user pick up to 25 roles (in the current guild)?
+* Role menus: lets the user pick up to 25 roles (in the current guild)?
-* Channel menus: let the user pick up to 25 of the current guild's channels
+* Channel menus: lets the user pick up to 25 of the current guild's channels
-* Mentionable menus: let the user pick up to 25 roles and users (in the current guild)?
+* Mentionable menus: lets the user pick up to 25 roles and users (in the current guild)?

 ### Declaring Components